brianzinn/react-babylonjs/README.md

 [![NPM version](http://img.shields.io/npm/v/react-babylonjs.svg?style=flat-square)](https://www.npmjs.com/package/react-babylonjs)
 [![NPM downloads](http://img.shields.io/npm/dm/react-babylonjs.svg?style=flat-square)](https://www.npmjs.com/package/react-babylonjs)

-> React BabylonJS is for integration of BabylonJS into a React or Redux project.
+> React BabylonJS is for integration of BabylonJS into a ReactJS and/or Redux project.

-At this point more of a proof of concept, but I will be expanding and fixing as I have just started on a project for fun that integrates the technologies React, Redux and BabylonJs.
-Will happily accept any pull requests as there is lots of room for extra functionality.
+ I will be expanding and fixing this project.
+I started as a fun project to integrate the technologies ReactJS, Redux and BabylonJS.
+Will happily accept any pull requests as there is lots of room for extra functionality, especially with the new declarative model :)

 ### Features